CLI

 Run this command before any command that communicates with the API.

-swirls auth loginswirls auth logout
+swirls cloud auth loginswirls cloud auth logout

 Log out of the current account and delete locally stored credentials.

-swirls project create
+swirls cloud project create

-swirls project createswirls project list
+swirls cloud project createswirls cloud project list

-List all projects in your account.
+List every project in your account.

-Alias: swirls project ls
+Alias: swirls cloud project ls

-swirls project listconfigure
+swirls cloud project listconfigure

 swirls configure